WiFi 6: The Latest Standard In Wireless Technology

 You may be aware, but wireless connectivity becomes saturated easily, is prone to inference across channels and the best frequency selection is not often known, for a particular environment.
 This can cause issues and degrade wireless signal strength and experience.
 Typically, this makes channel assignments and frequency choices important, to allow users to connect to a higher quality signal.

-We talked about common WiFi issues and troubleshooting in these posts;
+We talk about common WiFi issues and troubleshooting in these posts;

 However, WiFi 6 solves some of the above issues, as explained below.
 So, is WiFi 6 worth exploring for your business or home?
 We’ve got some insights from popular videos on the subject, to find out.

 Video: What Is WiFi 6 & How It Can Actually Benefit Us

 In the below video from TheUnlockr, David was invited to check out WiFi 6 in San Francisco from leading chip set manufacturer, Qualcomm.
 Check out his channel for more great tech videos.

 Video transcript: There has been talk about the next generation of Wi-Fi called Wi-Fi 6 a lot lately.
 Enter WiFi 6, the new standard of Wi-Fi.
 Now while it might seem like WiFi is just feeling left out while everyone is talking about 5Gs, the next level upgrade of the cellular networks and it just wants to feel like it’s getting an upgrade too, it actually is a very clever new standard for how WiFi works, how it can get faster and probably more importantly how it can handle the massive influx of new WiFi connected devices that we just keep adding to our networks.

 Qualcomm, one of the top chip set producers in the world, invited me out to San Francisco not too long ago to see what they were doing with WiFi 6.
 So in this inaugural episode of Decodr where I break down a new piece of tech every week, let’s talk about what WiFi 6 is and how it can actually benefit us.